yurtsevich/keycloak-swarm-heroku/README.md

 git push heroku master
 ```

-Next step is to remove `data.json` file from repository and migration-options from starting process and push to Heroku once again.
+This will import data created locally into remote DB.
+Next step is to remove `data.json` file from the repository and migration-options from starting process and push to Heroku once again.

 ## PostgreSQL connection
-How to configure KeyCloak to connect to PostgreSQL is more or less straightforward and we can see it in `pom.xml`, in `Main.java` and in `module.xml`
+How to configure KeyCloak to connect to PostgreSQL is more or less straightforward and you can see it in `pom.xml`, in `Main.java` and in `module.xml`